Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Conjugate tubular neighborhoods

 \subsection{Basic assumptions and the model architecture}

-As \figref{chaosandpos}{A} illustrates, the unstable periodic orbits of the Kuramoto--Sivashinsky system appear to be embedded in the within its chaotic attractor.
+I would like to begin with an overview of the modeling approach.
+As \figref{chaosandpos}{A} illustrates, the unstable periodic orbits of the Kuramoto--Sivashinsky system appear to be embedded in its chaotic attractor.
 Remembering also that these orbits are identified by Newton searches initiated from the states on the attractor, it is sensible to assume that these orbits can form the basis of models for approximating the chaotic trajectories in their vicinity.
-The second assumption I make is that the dynamics nearby a periodic orbit is exponentially dominated by the least stable part of its tangent space.
-In other words, because the Floquet exponents $\la_i$ determine the mean rates of exponential expansion ($\la_i > 0$) or contraction ($\la_i < 0$) in the neighborhood, I assume that the directions with smaller and smaller $\la_i$ would be less and less significant for the dynamics.
-Of course, both of these assumptions are valid in close neighborhoods of the periodic orbits where the dynamics can be faithfully linearized.
-Nevertheless, the results presented in the following demonstrate that the models build upon these assumptions yield accurate predictions even if the corresponding trajectories are not infinitesimally close to the orbits.
+Guided by these observations, I construct two models each aiming to predict the dynamics in the neighborhood of one of the periodic orbits.
+The series of operations for obtaining predictions from each model is summarized in \figref{architecture}{}, where an initial state $u(t)$ is first symmetry reduced and then \emph{encoded} into a three-dimensional latent state $\et$.
+The latent state is evolved linearly to $\et'(t + \ta)$, and \emph{decoded} back to a symmetry-reduced state $\xi'(t + \ta)$ which is finally transformed back to $u'(t + \ta)$ by the inverse symmetry reduction and state alignment.
+Here, $'$ signifies that the quantity is a \emph{prediction}.
+The transformations to and from the latent space are achieved by an autoencoder \cite{kramer1991nonlinear} which is trained indivdiually for each periodic orbit.
+The linear dynamics in the latent space is prescribed such that the periodic orbit is mapped to the unit circle and the transverse dynamics is conjugate \cite{guckenheimer1983nonlinear} to that of the \emph{leading} Floquet eigenspace of the periodic orbit associated with the exponents with the largest real parts.
+In doing so, the model aims to capture the dynamics associated with the exponentially dominant part of the periodic orbits' tangent space.